Last updated January 30, 2023

 While you have choices about Cookies and Other Web Technologies, deleting, blocking, or disabling Cookies or Other Web Technologies can affect the functionality of our Websites and Services and may prevent you from accessing certain features.

 You may be able to disable Cookies or Other Web Technologies through your browser settings.
 Please follow your browser’s instructions to determine what choices you have available to you through your browser.
 Please note that disabling a Cookie or Other Web Technology or category of Cookies or Other Web Technologies does not delete the Cookies or Other Web Technologies from your browser unless manually completed through your browser function.
 For more information, please visit: https://www.allaboutcookies.org/manage-cookies/.

 Similarly, your device may provide you with choices about Cookies and Other Web Technologies via your device settings.
 For example, you can also restrict the collection and/or use of advertising IDs on your mobile device.
 For more information, please visit: https://www.networkadvertising.org/mobile-choice.

 With respect to Cookies or Other Web Technologies used by third parties, we do not necessarily have access to or control over the Cookies or Other Web Technologies third parties use.
 Some third parties may permit you to opt out of their Cookies or Other Web Technologies directly.
 Please see the links provided in the table above for more information about the availability of any such opt-out option.
-Additionally, you may be able to opt out of some of such third party’s practices by visiting the following links: Network Advertising Initiative, Omniture, and Digital Advertising Alliance.
+Additionally, you may be able to opt out of some of such third party’s practices by visiting the following links: Network Advertising Initiative, Adobe Privacy Choices, and Digital Advertising Alliance.